• Skip to primary navigation

 Instructions

-• Add the coconut milk and sugar to a sauce pan and bring it to a boil over medium heat.
+• Add the coconut milk and sugar to a sauce pan and bring them to a boil over medium heat.
+If adding the sea salt or vanilla add them here.

 • Once boiling, turn down the heat and let it simmer for approximately 55-60 minutes, stirring frequently to prevent the sugar from sticking to the pot and the milk from clumping.